 1. Max Out Your IRA

-When maxing out your IRA, you’ll need to decide between a Traditional or Roth account.
-Traditional IRAs offer tax deductions now but require you to pay taxes when you withdraw in retirement.
-Roth IRAs, conversely, use after-tax dollars but provide tax-free growth and withdrawals in retirement.
 Your current income and anticipated future tax bracket should guide this decision, as each option offers distinct advantages depending on your financial situation.

 2. Contribution to a 401(k)

 If your employer offers a 401(k) retirement plan, you could deposit the money into this account.
-Specifically, it’s an excellent idea to contribute enough to your 401(k) to receive the full amount of matching funds from your employer.
+It is especially advantageous to contribute enough to your 401(k) so you receive the full matching funds from your employer.
 For instance, your job might match contributions equal to 5% of your paycheck.
 Therefore, contributing this amount scores you free investment money.

-However, 401(k)s generally give less flexibility and control of your investments, so it’s wise to invest more of your money into other investment accounts once you max out your matching funds.
+However, 401(k)s generally give less flexibility and control of your investments, so it is wise to invest more of your money into other types of investment accounts once you max out your matching funds.

-For 2025, employees could invest a maximum of $23,500 (and an additional $7,500 for those over age 50).
-For the first time this year, those between the ages of 60 – 63 can contribute an additional $11,250 instead of the $7,500.
+For 2025, employees can invest a maximum of $23,500, with an additional $7,500 for those over age 50.
+For the first time this year, those between the ages of 60 to 63 can contribute a catch-up contribution totaling an additional $11,250 instead of the $7,500.

 3. Create a Stock Portfolio